1941012973/cwc_assignment/README.md

 Total points => 40
 Passing points => 32
 Failing to have the passing score will result in 1st warn and 2nd warn will result in removal from the web dev discord.
 Failing to submit the assigment will result in removal from web dev stack.
+DO NOT SHARE YOUR SOURCE CODE WITH ANYONE NOR COPY FROM SOMEONE ELSE, IF FOUND GUILTY THE RESULT WITH BE REMOVAL FROM THE CLUB
 ```

 #### Date of submission => by April 5 2021, 7 PM IST